Britney Spears Performs The Splits In A Workout Video Demonstrating What She Does To ‘Stay Sane’

 Britney Spears impressed her fans with her flexibility as she demonstrated a few of her favorite exercises.
 The singer also spoke about how she’s been practicing self-care amid the COVID-19 outbreak.

 On Thursday, Britney took to Instagram to share a new video with her 23.8 million followers.
-The 38-year-old “Toxic” songstress was shown addressing the camera inside a bedroom.
-Many of Britney’s past fitness videos have been filmed outdoors, but she explained that she was staying in because because the sun wasn’t out.
+The 38-year-old “Toxic” songstress was addressing the camera inside a bedroom.
+Many of Britney’s past fitness videos have been filmed outdoors, but she explained that she was staying in because the sun wasn’t out.

 “These are a couple of the things that I do just to stay sane and to balance myself out,” Britney said.
 “I do a little bit of prayer in the morning, and then I also do a lot of stretching and a little bit of yoga.”